AbhishekatGithub/Abhishek1996/README.md

   2. Machine Learning Model deployment using 1) Flask 2) PyWebIO on 1) Heroku and 2) AWS cloud platforms

-  Find here a simple linear regression salary prediction app I deployed on my Heroku cloud using Flask.
+  Find here a simple linear regression salary prediction app I deployed on my Heroku cloud using Flask ( see its Readme.md for app link)

    https://github.com/AbhishekatGithub/Salarymodel